 There used to be such a stigma in self-publishing now I think many writers are perfectly fine traversing the self-published route.
 Here’s one bloggers story on self-publishing.
 Self publishing companies are also growing to help the uninitiated find their way.
 What are your thoughts?
 Self publishing vs traditional publishing?
 Lovingly, The Writing Nag

 I wanted to share this with you this morning because it really resonated with me.
 Author Fiona Robyn’s story “Why I’m frightened of writing.”
 What keeps you from writing?
 Its been almost two years since I graduated with my poetry manuscript almost finished…where is the resistance to finishing or starting a writing project?
 What keeps… Continue reading Fear of Writing

 I’ve been doing some research on publishing a Kindle eBook for Amazon.
 One of my businesses is a mobile food business and I get a lot of questions from people all over the United States who email me questions on how we got started with a food truck.
 Occasionally I take the time, sit down… Continue reading Writing and Publishing an eBook

 Another tragic shooting…this time in Aurora, Colorado.
 Sympathy and loving thoughts go out to the family, friends and community of the victims.
 Senseless violence claims innocent victims.
 Sad doesn’t seem to convey what I’m feeling right now.

 “The dandelions and buttercups gild all the lawn: the drowsy bee stumbles among the clover tops, and summer sweetens all to me.”
 James Russell Lowell It’s always in July that I look up from the keyboard and think where has the year gone?
-Here it is July 18th, that means if you made writing goals for… Continue reading The Drowsy Bee
+Here it is July 18th, which means if you made writing goals for… Continue reading The Drowsy Bee and Your Writing Goals